 Perhaps the best way to prevent email spoofing attacks is to be vigilant about the emails you open and the links you click on.
 If you’re not expecting an email from someone, don’t open it.
 And if you’re unsure if a link is safe, don’t click on it.

-Going back to the scenario we’ve given above, you should be particularly wary of emails that express a sense of urgency or threaten some sort of negative consequence if you don’t take action.
-These are common tactics used by attackers to trick people into clicking on links or downloading attachments.
+Going back to the scenario we’ve given above, you should be particularly wary of emails expressing a sense of urgency or threatening some negative consequence if you don’t take action.
+These are common tactics attackers use to trick people into clicking on links or downloading attachments.

-In general, it’s always a good idea to be overly cautious when it comes to emails.
+Generally, it’s always a good idea to be overly cautious regarding emails.
 If something doesn’t look right, it probably isn’t.
 And if you’re ever in doubt, you can always contact the person or company that supposedly sent the email to confirm that it’s legitimate.

 Another way to prevent email spoofing attacks is to use an email security solution that includes anti-spoofing measures.
-These solutions can detect and block emails that are trying to spoof your domain.
+These solutions can detect and block emails trying to spoof your domain.

 How to avoid spoofing attacks using a VPN

-One important thing to note about spoofing attacks is that the perpetrator needs to already have some form of info about their victim in order to spoof their identity.
+One important thing to note about spoofing attacks is that the perpetrator already needs some form of info about their victim to spoof their identity.
 This includes which banks they use, their email addresses, where they live, etc. By hiding this information online, spoofing becomes much harder.

 You can do that with a reputable VPN service like ClearVPN.
 It encrypts your traffic, so no one can see what websites you’re visiting or what files you’re downloading.
 All they will see is that you’re connected to our VPN server.